- NO LEAKING - You can wear white pants while on your period AND after Labor day too. No more having...

 “This cup is so stiff that it gave me cramp like symptoms.
 It was really weird and I don’t know what happened, but I’m switching back to my Lena Sensitive stat!”

 Many people want to know whether or not there’s a risk of TSS with a menstrual cup such as the Bloody Buddy, and is that risk higher, or lower than with tampons.

-There are huge numbers of people who use menstrual cups, but only a few hundred people who get Toxic Shock Syndrome each year.
+There are huge numbers of people who use menstrual cups, but only a few hundred people who get TSS each year.
 It’s clear that the overall risk is quite low, especially if basic precautions are taken such as changing your tampon frequently enough.

-There’s only been one reported case of Toxic Shock Syndrome with a menstrual cup.
+There’s only been one reported case with a menstrual cup.
 In theory, it could happen but it seems like the risk is extremely low.
 Just remember to take out, and clean your Bloody Buddy well every 12 hours, or sooner if necessary due to a heavy flow.